 The truth is that Cartier has a reputation to uphold.
 But, at the same time, you as a customer have a mission to get the very best money can buy – whether your priorities lie in finding the biggest diamond for your budget, or the most unique ring imaginable.
 Don’t waste energy wondering whether you should shrink down your expectations to be able to afford one of Cartier’s more modest options – it’s simply not worth the heartache.

 Cartier’s work is exquisite, but we’re not of the belief that a reputable jeweler – one that is operated by true craftsmen and women – can’t match that level of quality and creative flair, for a much lower price.
-For that reason, we’ve put together a long list of recommendations, gathered from across the United States, of jewelry stores we would happily recommend to our readers.
-Click here to find one of our favorite jewelry stores near you.
+For that reason, we’ve put together a long list of recommendations, gathered from across the United States, of engagement ring jewelers near you that we would happily recommend to our readers.

 It’s easy to fall for a prestigious name with devotees scattered across the globe, but that doesn’t mean you should feel compelled to go for it.